 Protecting Land and Waterways

 When they were first established decades ago, tea farms replaced tropical forests with a monoculture crop, thereby destroying rich native biodiversity.
 In addition, runoff from pesticides, untreated wastewater and soil erosion tax the land on which tea is grown.
 On Rainforest Alliance Certified farms, dangerous and banned pesticides are phased out and alternatives (such as manual weeding) are promoted; farmers plant vegetative barriers to capture agrochemical run-off and plant grasses on steep banks to prevent erosion; wastewater is treated.
-The Sustainable Agriculture Network standards provide farmers with these and other concrete tools to reverse environmental degradation and restore the health of the soil.
+The Rainforest Alliance’s Sustainable Agriculture Standard provides farmers with these and other concrete tools to reverse environmental degradation and restore the health of the soil.

 Although the demand for tea is enormous, low yields, high input costs and gaps in production make it a struggle for smallholder tea farmers to earn decent incomes.
 The methods farmers learn through Rainforest Alliance training programs—such as improved plucking and pruning techniques, “in-filling” (planting densely) and soil rejuvenation across the whole farm—improve yields and tea quality.
 By implementing these best practices, tea farmers can look to a brighter future, with better livelihoods.